tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Filters.md

 - [Authorization filters](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters#authorization-filters).
 They determine if the user is authorized to access the requested resource.
 If the authorization fails then the request is short-circuited.
 - [Resource filters](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters#resource-filters).
 They used in performing any necessary action on the requested resource.
 They wrap the entire filter pipeline.
 The `OnResourceExecuting()` runs before model binding while the `OnResourceExecuted()` runs after the filter pipeline has completed.
 - [Action filters](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters#action-filters) and [Endpoint filters](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/min-api-filters).
-They used in performing any necessary action on the controller action being selected for execution.
-They run before and after the controller action method.
+They used in performing any necessary action on the controller action or on the endpoint being selected for execution.
+They run before and after the controller action method or endpoint.
 - [Exception filters](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters#exception-filters).
 They used in handling any exception that may thrown during controller action execution or during the result execution.
 - [Result filters](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters#result-filters).
 They used in performing any necessary action on the result of the just executed controller action.
 They run before and after the result is executed.